Chełmno Land: Medieval period

 The Teutonic Knights occupied the region, despite papal verdicts to restore the region to Poland.
+In 1397, the Lizard Union, a secret anti-Teutonic organization of local nobility, was formed in the region.
 The region witnessed strong opposition to Teutonic wars of 1414 and 1431–1435 against Poland, with the nobility refusing to serve in the Teutonic army, some Polish nobles fighting on the side of Poland, and the city of Toruń refusing to pay taxes to the Teutonic Knights, not wanting to finance their war.